ValKyrieae/School-Portfolio/README.md

 ---
 🕵️‍♀️ Digital Forensics Capstone Project
-My final capstone for my Digital Forensics course involved a real-world simulation of evidence handling, forensic imaging, and analysis.
+I was involved in a real-world simulation of evidence handling, forensic imaging, and analysis for my final capstone project for my Digital Forensics course.

 Key highlights:
 Performed write-protect testing on evidence using a WiebeTech Forensic UltraDock to ensure data integrity.
 Captured MD5 and SHA-256 hashes before and after imaging to verify no data alteration (crucial for court admissibility).
 Investigated evidence drives using Autopsy (Windows VM) and Linux Ubuntu VM tools.
 Analyzed Telnet/FTP logins, recovered deleted files, and uncovered hidden "Rhino" images related to the case scenario.

 Used stegseek and stegdetect for steganography detection and password-cracking attempts on hidden image files.